Lars Fredrik Frøislie

 Lars Fredrik Frøislie (born 28 July 1981 in Hønefoss, Norway) is a Norwegian musician.
 His main instruments are keyboards and drums.
 He is also a music producer and runs Termo Records together with Jacob Holm-Lupo.

 Frøislie mainly uses vintage analog instruments like Mellotron M400, Chamberlin M-1, MiniMoog Model D, Hammond C3, Rhodes MkII, Hohner Clavinet D6, Arp synthesizers, Sequential Circuits Prophet-5, Roland VP-330, Solina String Ensemble, Korg VC-10, Spinet, Upright Piano, Marxophone, Tremoloa and so on.

-He is a member of Wobbler, In Lingua Mortua, Tusmørke and White Willow and has done keyboards for various artists such as Xploding Plastix, Finn Coren, Rachel Haden, Shining, Ásmegin, Urgehal, Trollfest, The Opium Cartel and The Electones to name a few.
+He is a member of Wobbler, In Lingua Mortua, Tusmørke and White Willow and has played keyboards for various artists such as Xploding Plastix, Finn Coren, Rachel Haden, Shining, Ásmegin, Urgehal, Trollfest, The Opium Cartel and The Electones to name a few.

 Film music

 Together with musician and composer Ketil Vestrum Einarsen (Jaga Jazzist, Motorpsycho), Lars Fredrik Frøislie has written music for a number of films for both TV and cinema.